 Surveillance of multisystem inflammatory syndrome has now commenced.
 Our aim is to understand the incidence, presenting features, laboratory features, management, clinical course and the outcome of this potentially new syndrome characterised by hyperinflammation which is temporally associated with C...

 Most children are asymptomatic or exhibit mild symptoms from COVID-19 infection.
-However, a small number have recently been identified who develop a significant systemic inflammatory response.
-This document for clinicians, which has been developed after expert review of the cases, includes a case de...
+However, a small number have recently been identified who develop a significant systemic inflammatory response, which is also known as PIMS-TS or PIMS).
+This document for clinicians, which has been developed after exper...

 Surveillance of outcome of resuscitated term babies with no heart rate detected at 10 minutes of age starts next month